cpeditor/cpeditor.github.io/content/docs/Setup/_index.ru.md

 Now CP Editor is available in multiple languages, including English and Chinese.

-You can change the UI language in Preferences->Appearance.
+You can change the UI language in [Preferences->Appearance->General->UI Language](../Preferences/Appearance/_index.ru.md#ui-language).
 Note that you need to restart CP Editor to apply the change.

 ## Set Compile and Run Commands

 You need to install `g++` / `python` / `java` depending on which language you are using.
-You need to add them to system PATH to have them found by the editor.
+You need to add them to system PATH to have them found by CP Editor.

 Then you can set the Compile and Run Commands in the preferences.
-For example, you can set C++ Commands in [Preferences->Languages->C++->C++ Commands](../preferences/language#c-commands).
+For example, you can set C++ Commands in [Preferences->Languages->C++->C++ Commands](../Preferences/Language/_index.ru.md#c-commands).

 ## Setup CF Tool

 In order to submit Codeforces problems in CP Editor, you need to install [CF Tool](https://github.com/xalanq/cf-tool).

-You can add it to your system PATH to use it directly, or you can set the path to it in [Preferences->Extensions->CF Tool](../preferences/extensions#cf-tool).
+You can add it to your system PATH to use it directly, or you can set the path to it in [Preferences->Extensions->CF Tool](../Preferences/Extensions/_index.ru.md#cf-tool).

 You need to configure the tool by running the command `cf config` in the command line before using it.